Personal Injury · Premises Liability

 What Premises Liability Means in Pennsylvania

-Defect conditions are repaired, surveillance footage is overwritten, and witnesses lose detail over time.
-The earlier legal evaluation begins, the stronger the evidentiary record.
-Call 412-351-4422 or contact our office to discuss your situation.
+Defect conditions are repaired, surveillance footage is overwritten, and witnesses lose detail within days.

 Common Premises Liability Claims, Including Slip and Fall Accidents

 Premises liability cases arise in many settings.
-Defective or uneven sidewalks and walkways are among the most common causes of serious falls in Pittsburgh, conditions that property owners are responsible for maintaining.
+Defective or uneven sidewalks and walkways are among the most common causes of serious falls in Pittsburgh.
 Dangerous floor conditions including wet surfaces, uneven flooring, broken stairs, and inadequate warning signage are frequent sources of fall injuries in commercial and retail properties.
 Inadequate lighting in parking lots, stairwells, and common areas contributes to both falls and criminal incidents where the property owner’s failure to maintain safe conditions is a contributing cause.
 Negligent security, structural defects, falling objects, and hazardous conditions left unaddressed after notice are all actionable when they cause serious injury.

 When a fall or structural failure results in permanent injury, the claim may be handled as a catastrophic injury case.